-The Hang Seng Index Total Return Index includes the largest and most liquid stocks listed on the Main Board of the Stock Exchange of Hong Kong.
+The Hang Seng China Enterprises Index Net Total Return Index includes the largest and most liquid H shares listed on the Main Board of the Stock Exchange of Hong Kong.

 Stocks are freefloat-adjusted for investability representation.
 A 10% capping is applied to avoid single stock domination.